Neutron star: Temperature

-The temperature inside a newly formed neutron star is around ×10^11 to ×10^12 kelvin.
-However, so much of this energy is carried away by the enormous flux of residual neutrinos that the temperature of an isolated neutron star falls to around ×10^6 K within a few years.
-After reaching this lower temperature, most of the remaining light emitted by the slowly cooling star will be in X-rays.
+The temperature inside a newly formed neutron star is around ×10^11 to ×10^12 K. However, so much of this energy is carried away by the enormous flux of residual neutrinos that the temperature of an isolated neutron star falls to around ×10^6 K within a few years.
+After reaching this lower temperature, most of the remaining radiation emitted by the slowly cooling star will be X-rays.

 Some researchers have proposed a neutron star classification system using Roman numerals (not to be confused with the Yerkes luminosity classes for non-degenerate stars) to sort neutron stars by their mass and cooling rates: type I for neutron stars with low mass and cooling rates, type II for neutron stars with higher mass and cooling rates, and a proposed type III for neutron stars with even higher mass, approaching 2 solar mass, and with higher cooling rates and possibly candidates for exotic stars.